jp-ojon/computer-database-ui-test-auto-jon/README.md

 # Playwright Test Suite for Computer Database Gatling UI Automation Test exercise by Jon Paulo Ojon
 ## Overview
-This test suite includes automated tests for navigating adding a computer, filtering by computer name, and editing details of a specific and existing computer
+This test suite includes automated tests for adding a computer, filtering by computer name, and editing details of a specific and existing computer

 ## Author
 Jon Paulo Ojon